 Welcome to the VENDLET patient turning system product family.
 A range of truly innovative patient turning systems for safely and effectively moving, positioning, and repositioning a patient in bed in a variety of care settings.

 The original VENDLET patient turning system was developed by a Danish innovator who had noticed that his wife was struggling with the physical strain of turning their disabled daughter in bed.
-Since then, the technology has been developed and refined by a registered physiotherapist, and the VENDLET family are now the most advanced patient turning systems on the market.
-The expanding range currently includes the V5S and the Bari.
-More models will be joining the family soon.
+Since then, the technology has been developed and refined by a registered physiotherapist, and the VENDLET V5S & Bari are now the most advanced patient turning systems on the market.

 The VENDLET patient turning system family.
 Repositioning Redefined.